-The dreaded DAC.
-If you’ve spent any time in Mexico, you will, no doubt, have heard of DAC.
+If you’ve spent any time in Mexico, you will no doubt, have heard of DAC.
 DAC stands for Domestica de Alto Consumo or domestic high consumption.
-When you have the DAC rate, you pay more for your electric bill in Mérida.
+When you are in the DAC rate, you pay more for your electric bill in Mérida.
 I’ve heard different neighborhoods are subject to the higher DAC rate too.

 The negative things about being in DAC:

 - You pay more.